ytang19-glitch/Franka_f3_Moveit/README.md

 However, for a custom Cartesian demo, we need our own launch file to:

-1. load the correct Franka FR3 MoveIt configuration
+1. load the correct Franka FR3 MoveIt configuration (launch file)
 2. start the required MoveIt nodes
 3. make sure `robot_description` and `robot_description_semantic` are available
 4. connect MoveIt to the correct controller